 If you run your business as an S corporation, you’re probably both a shareholder and an employee.
 Therefore, the company should pay you a salary for the work you do for the business, which is subject to payroll taxes as well as income tax withholding.

-IRS audit risk
+IRS audit risk for S Corporation Shareholders

 But paying little or no salary is risky.
-The IRS targets S corporations with owners’ salaries that it considers unreasonably low and will assess unpaid payroll taxes, penalties and interest.
+The IRS targets S corporations with owners’ salaries that it considers unreasonably low and will assess unpaid payroll taxes, penalties, and interest.
 This can become very costly.

-To avoid such an onerous result, S corporations should establish and document reasonable salaries for each position using compensation surveys, comparable industry studies, company financial data and other evidence.
+To avoid such an onerous result, S corporations should establish and document reasonable salaries for each position using compensation surveys, comparable industry studies, company financial data, and other evidence.
 The reasons for compensation amounts should be recorded in your corporate minutes.
 Our Boca Raton tax planning services can help in the review of the minutes before being finalized.

 Is your salary reasonable?